Understanding the Digital Customer Journey: Part 3 of 4 – User Engagement

 Customer Journey Mapping Overview

 For many years, marketers have been making use of customer journey mapping.
 This widely-popular strategy allows marketers and analysts to depict the process that a customer takes when engaging with a brand.
 A typical Customer Journey Map overviews the “big picture” from when a customer first discovers a brand to the end of the customer lifecycle.
 In this blog series, our marketing team is discussing the importance of mapping a one-cycle digital customer journey.
-From the initial search of a website to the conversion, or lack of conversion.
+From the initial search of a website and user experience to the conversion, or lack of conversion.

 Phase I and II Review

 In phase one, we discussed Motivation, the acquisition phase, which is a tool used to understand the emotions and decisions that drive a user to a website.
 The second phase, Engagement, is where we discussed the importance of knowing how users are interacting with content on a website and tracking which content is most engaging.